BabylonJS/Babylon.js/README.md

 ### curl

 This project uses [curl](https://curl.haxx.se/) (or, more accurately, [libcurl](https://curl.haxx.se/libcurl/)) as the backend for the provided implementation of XMLHttpRequest.
 At present, only a "golden path" is supported, but additional features will be added as they are required.

-### Updating Babylon.js

-To update the Babylon.js version:

-* The Babylon.js repo exists as a submodule in the [Modules/Babylon.js](Modules/Babylon.js) directory pointing to the [native](https://github.com/BabylonJS/Babylon.js/tree/native) branch.
-* If desired, merge in changes from other Babylon.js branches, including from the master branch.
-  * This may require making changes to `src/Engine/babylon.nativeEngine.ts` to adapt to breaking changes in `src/Engine/babylon.engine.ts`.
-* Follow the [Babylon.js contribution documentation](http://doc.babylonjs.com/how_to/how_to_start) instructions to install prerequisites and do your first full build.
-* Run `UpdateBabylon.cmd core loaders`.

 ## Contributing